South Australia

 Children under 7 years (modified Australian standard car seat, harness/vest)

-The driver is exempt from transporting a child in an Australian standard car seat, and able to transport the child in a modified Australian standard car seat or harness/vest providing:
+The driver is exempt from transporting a child in an Australian standard car seat, and able to transport the child in a modified Australian standard car seat or specialty harness/vest providing:

 * the driver is carrying a medical certificate that states the person should not wear a seatbelt because of a disability or medical condition